GENERAL RULES AND

 two (2) yellow flags in one race will be Black Flagged.
 You

 will not go down a lap under yellow.
-A self-invoked spinout to avoid an accident is not considered
+Any and all cars that

-of the race.
-All vehicles entering the track are considered official entries for that event.
-Any car leaving the track for
+vehicles entering the track are considered official entries for that event.
+Any car leaving the track for any reason will

-any reason will start at the back of the lineup regardless if the race has started or not.
+start at the back of the lineup regardless if the race has started or not.
+A

 Once the lineup is correct and the flagger has crossed the cars up for a re-start, any car leaving at the time will